Doctor of Ministry

 Then Austin Presbyterian Theological Seminary may have the Doctor of Ministry program you are seeking.

-DMin courses are held on campus in Austin in January and June of each year.
+DMin courses are taught on campus in Austin during two terms each year, in January and June.
 Each course runs two weeks.
-Foundational courses are typically offered during the first two weeks of the term, and elective courses offered in the second two weeks.
 Students may begin in either January or June.
 Students normally attend classes in both January and June, but are required to attend at least one class each year in either term.
 The program is designed to be completed in no less than four and a half years and no more than six.

 Why choose the DMin Program at Austin Seminary?